If you’re looking for a Caribbean vacation then you may be trying to choose between St Lucia and Barbados.

 - Bajan food tour

-One of my favorite things to do in Barbados is walk down the Barbados Boardwalk.
+One of my favorite things to do in Barbados was to walk down the Barbados Boardwalk (which I did almost every day).

-Expect glorious ocean views as you wander along the boardwalk which connects two of Barbados’s most stunning beaches.
+Every day I was greeted by glorious ocean views as I wandered along the boardwalk that connects two of Barbados’s most stunning beaches.

 The boardwalk itself is free but it’s also lined with tons of cafes and restaurants which are ideal for a quick snack or drink.